The vulnerability as described in ISO/IEC 24772-1:2024 6.41 is applicable to C++.

 with and without virtual

-might lead to confusing behavior, because still multiple base objects of type A
+is confusing, because multiple base objects of type A

 exist.
 Even when an ambiguity does not currently exist, refering to a base class member using its qualified name reduces the chance that a future modification silently changes the program’s behaviour through accessing a different member with the same name.